jdc20181/BeffsBrowser/README.md

+#Version 1.6.2 ~ReleaseDate

+I will have the next version ready soon, but it will be mid-March before it is ready.

 #Announcment - License Changes

 After a long consideration, I have decided to change the license to MIT, the switch will be seamless and info is found in the official [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/License-Changes-Effective-Version-1.6.2)